-Note: If you are using Cent OS 6, Ubuntu 14.04, or another System V based system, please see the Appendix: System V.
+Note: If you are using older System V based systems, please see the Appendix: System V.

 Running an ECL Query on your Single-Node System

 The single node system is running, and you can now create and run some ECL1 code using either ECL IDE, the command line ECL compiler, or the ECL Command line tool.